Abmstpha/Benchmind/README.md

   **Environment-First AI Model Selection Platform**
 </div>

+**The first AI governance layer that helps teams choose the right model — not just for accuracy, but for the planet.**

 Transform your AI model selection process with intelligent, data-driven recommendations that consider quality, performance, cost, and environmental impact.
+Aligned with French "IA frugale" specifications and ADEME carbon evaluation standards.

 ## 🎯 Overview

 Benchmind is a comprehensive AI model evaluation platform that helps developers, data scientists, and engineering teams make informed decisions about which AI models to use for their specific applications.
 Our intelligent consultant analyzes your requirements and provides strategic recommendations based on real benchmarking data.

+### 🧪 **Technical Credibility**
+- **Real API Measurements** - Actual Mistral API calls, not simulated metrics
+- **Scientific Methodology** - EcoLogits energy computation (ISO 14044 standard)
+- **Live Performance Tracking** - Real-time latency, cost, and quality measurement
+- **Pareto-Optimal Recommendations** - NSGA-II inspired multi-objective optimization
+- **Regulatory Alignment** - AFNOR Spec 2314 (Frugal AI Framework) compliance

 ### Core Value Proposition